GB609/batocera-ES-onArch/README.md

 # Batocera-emulationstation on Arch Linux

+!
+This is still a very early draft.
+It will compile and start, but none of the emulators/systems works yet.
+I'm still thinking about some core parts of the configuration concept. !

 This repo attempts to build a pacman package for batocera-emulationstation that is actually working in a multi-user desktop environment as one would expect while retaining most of its features and integration with the OS.
 For this reason, it also contains additional config files and scripts to replicate a part of what ES expects to have been provided by the OS (batocera.linux):
 * Batocera hardcodes certain application resource paths into ES via compilation switch but ES also can be configured via config file, which is what this package supplies via a delegate startup script.